Nina Dobrev: Career

 Dobrev's first major acting role was as Mia on the teen drama television series Degrassi: The Next Generation, a role she played for three seasons starting in 2006.
 She appeared in several feature films in the mid-2000s, including Fugitive Pieces (2007) and Away from Her (2007).
 Dobrev also headlined a number of television films, including Sci Fi Channel's Never Cry Werewolf (2008), MTV's The American Mall (2008), and two Lifetime original movies.

 Dobrev left Degrassi in 2009 to star in The CW's supernatural drama series The Vampire Diaries, a television adaptation of the book series of the same name, playing the lead role of Elena Gilbert.
 Dobrev recurrently played a 500-year-old doppelgänger vampire named Katherine Pierce.
 She played the Petrova doppelgänger progenitor Amara, also known as the world's first immortal, in season 5.
 She crossed over to The Vampire Diaries spinoff The Originals, as doppelgänger character Tatia, in an episode in 2014.
 In April 2015, Dobrev announced via Instagram that she would be leaving The Vampire Diaries after portraying Elena for six seasons.
 In January 2017, it was announced that Dobrev would return as Elena and Katherine in The Vampire Diaries series finale.
+In September 2025, roughly eight years since the series ended, Dobrev confirmed in an interview with Harper's Bazaar that the reason she departed the The Vampire Diaries was due to The CW unwilling to pay her equal to the show's two leading actors, Paul Wesley and Ian Somerhalder.

 Dobrev had a minor role in Atom Egoyan's erotic thriller Chloe, theatrically released by Sony Pictures Classics on March 26, 2010.
 Dobrev also had a small role in the 2011 film The Roommate.